 Changing When I Peeled the Eggs

-One day, I was in a hurry and I cooled them quickly with cool water peeling them when they were just cool enough for me to handle.
+One day, I was in a hurry, I cooled the eggs quickly with cool water and started peeling them when they were just cool enough for me to handle.
 The shells almost fell off!
 I accidentally found a new trick.

 Changing How I Cooked the Eggs